 I was given this lovely button hook by Gary and Julie Sharpe in 2017 along with some crochet hooks and latch-hooks.
 As usual, this set me off on a trail of discovery to find out about “Randall’s Boots.”
 It led me to H. E. Randall of Lady's Lane, Northampton – the shoe- and boot-making capital of England.
 Here are a few interesting instances from the H.E.
 Randall and Co story.
-In 1953, the company was taken over by Rayne Ltd.
+In 1953, the company was taken over by Rayne Ltd. In 2021, this was reunited with a member of the Randall family!

 Company Founder – Sir Henry Randall